axibase/atsd-use-cases/research/cloud-oktas/README.md

 ![](./images/improved_correlation_pvoutput.png)

 The results of this research project indicate that this algorithm can be used as a way to calculate cloud oktas with relative accuracy.
 The calculated cloud cover accuracy is high enough that the algorithm can be used to forecast and plan solar energy production.
-This conclusion is especially true for areas that are not covered by BOM meteorological weather stations, where there is no other real source of cloud cover data.
+This conclusion is especially relevant for areas that are not covered by BOM meteorological weather stations, where there is no other real source of cloud cover data.